 While gender roles are becoming more and more fluid and every new generation is more open-minded than its successors, we still have gender roles rooted deep into our unconscious.
 Men are still on the large seen as providers and protectors, hence are expected to be ‘strong’ both emotionally and physically.

 Have you seen those glossy pages of magazines showing ripped men in their undies?
-Or perhaps you have noticed the television commercials with men wearing supper fitted shirts that scream he works out!
-Our movies, television, and advertisement are loaded with unhealthy messages about masculinity and body types men must possess to be considered ‘manly’.
+Or perhaps you have noticed the television commercials with men wearing supper fitted shirts that screams he works out!
+Our movies, television and advertisement is loaded with unhealthy messages about masculinity and body types men must possess to be considered ‘manly’.

-Have you ever seen a young boy in a superhero costume?
+Have you ever seen a young boy in super hero costume?
 Superman?
 Batman?
 Hulk?
 Captain America?
-Literally, all of the superhero costumes even for the youngest preteen boy you can think of comes with built-in six packs!
+Literally all of the super hero costumes even for the youngest preteen boy you can think of comes with built in six packs!
 Do you hear me?
-Built-in-six-packs for six years old!
+Built-in-six-packs for a six years old!
 Guess which one (and only one) superhero does not have six-packs?
 Spiderman! because he himself is a teenager.
 But guess what?
 Spiderman’s costume also comes with six-packs for six years old kiddo.